 Vaping and quitting smoking

 Youth should not vape, due to the risks to health and cognitive development, including the risk of nicotine addiction.
 Sometimes young people vape because of stress and difficult feelings.
-Adults can help young people by having open, non-judgemental conversations and by connecting them with supports in the community.
+Adults can help young people by having open, non-judgmental conversations and by connecting them with supports in the community.

 For adult smokers who smoke and vape, switching completely from tobacco cigarettes to vaping will reduce your exposure to many toxic and cancer-causing chemicals.